Initial Configuration of CubeBackup for Google Workspace on NAS

-This article will guide you through the initial configuration of CubeBackup on TerraMaster NAS.
-If you are using a NAS from other vendors, you can also use this article as a reference.
+This article will guide you through the initial configuration of CubeBackup on a TerraMaster NAS.
+For Synology NAS users, please refer to How to run CubeBackup on a Synology NAS.
+If you are using a NAS from other vendors, you can use this article as a reference.

 After CubeBackup has been successfully installed, it will appear on the desktop of TOS.
 You can start to configure CubeBackup by clicking the CubeBackup icon on the desktop.

-- CubeBackup starts a web service at port 8762 on the NAS, so you can also access or configure CubeBackup by visiting http://<nas-ip>:8762 on any web browser within your network.
+- CubeBackup starts a web service on port 8762 on the NAS, so you can also access or configure CubeBackup by visiting http://<nas-ip>:8762 on any web browser within your network.

 - A NAS with at least 2GB memory is recommended to run CubeBackup.
 CubeBackup may run into an "Out of memory" issue if the NAS has less than 2GB RAM.